ray-project/kuberay/docs/guidance/rayservice.md

-## Ray Service (alpha)
+## Ray Services (alpha)

-> Note: This is the alpha version of Ray Service.
-There will be ongoing improvements for Ray Service in the future releases.
+> Note: This is the alpha version of Ray Services.
+There will be ongoing improvements for Ray Services in the future releases.

 ### Prerequisite

 * Ray 2.0 is required.

-### What is RayService?
+### What is a RayService?

-RayService is new CR supported by KubeRay in v0.3.0.
+The RayService is a new CR supported by KubeRay in v0.3.0.

-RayService manages 2 things:
+A RayService manages 2 things:
 * RayCluster: Manages resources in kubernetes cluster.
 * Rey Serve Deployment Graph: Manages users' serve deployment graph.

-### What does RayService provide?
+### What does the RayService provide?

-* Kubernetes natively support for ray cluster and ray serve deployment graph.
+* Kubernetes-native support for Ray cluster and Ray Serve deployment graphs.
 Users can use kubernetes config to define ray cluster and ray serve deployment graph.
 Users can use `kubectl` create ray cluster and ray serve deployment graph.
 * In-place update for ray serve deployment graph.
 Users can update the ray serve deployment graph config in the RayService CR config and use `kubectl apply` to update the serve deployment graph.
 * Zero downtime upgrade for ray cluster.
 Users can update the ray cluster config in the RayService CR config and use `kubectl apply` to update the ray cluster.
 RayService will temporarily create a pending ray cluster, wait for the pending ray cluster ready, and then switch traffics to the new ray cluster, terminate the old cluster.
-* Service HA.
+* Services HA.
 RayService will monitor the ray cluster and serve deployments health status.
 If RayService detects any unhealthy status lasting for a certain time, RayService will try to create a new ray cluster, and switch traffic to the new cluster when it is ready.

-### Operator operations

-Deploy the operator
+### Deploy the Operator

-`kubectl apply -k "github.com/ray-project/kuberay/ray-operator/config/default"`
+`$ kubectl apply -k "github.com/ray-project/kuberay/ray-operator/config/default"`

 Check that the controller is running.